wyssli/quarkus_on_m1/README.md

 - most importantly I want everything to be native M1
 - I love brew, because I think it's a great way to get a reproducable install on an other machine and have an orderly way for updating your packages
 - however I'm a minimalist and a pracgatic mind.
-  - The first one prevents me from creating brew packages (I'm sop not interessted in doing this that I don't even know if it is actually called a 'package')
+  - The first one prevents me from creating brew packages (I'm so not interessted in doing this that I don't even know if it is actually called a 'package')
   - The second one makes me belive that for example intelliJ is better installed directly from JetBrains as it has it's own update mechanism built in and I fear that this will cause trouble with brew
-  - as the last point shows I don't have to know things for certain, a lot of times I follow my 30+ years experience with computers
+  - as the last point shows I don't have to know things for certain, a lot of times I follow my intuition of 30+ years experience with computers
   - as the last point shows: I try to be as honest as possible and therefore:

 > ***DISCLAIMER***